liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

     + You can see from this example that the kernel cares not what you are doing in your process, it will always work the same.
     + **consistency**

++ [Process.spawn](http://www.ruby-doc.org/core-1.9.3/Process.html#method-c-spawn) takes many options that allow you to control the behaviour of the child process.